-We verified that the CSR Information covered the consolidation scope, namely the company and its subsidiaries as defined under Article L. 233-1 and the companies it controls as defined under Article L. 233-3 of the French Commercial Code, subject to limits specified in the procedural note under paragraph 1.12 of the management report.
+We verified that the CSR Information covered the consolidation scope, namely the company and its subsidiaries as defined under Article L. 233-1 and the companies it controls as defined under Article L. 233-3 of the French Commercial Code, subject to limits specified in the procedural note of the sustainable development section of the management report.